 The physical topology

-The physical topology of a network is the actual physical and geometric layout of the network that we can see such as devices like routers, switches, and wireless access points, nodes and cables.
-There are several common physical topologies like point-to-point, ring, bus, star and mesh topologies.
+The physical topology of a network is the actual physical and geometric layout of the network that we can see, such as, devices like routers, switches, and wireless access points, nodes and cables.
+So, there are several common physical topologies like point-to-point, ring, bus, star and mesh topologies.

 The logical topology